Validation

 In addition to built-in testing capabilities the following online tools can be helpful in developing and debugging different layers of the design:

-Hint - to use the JSON Schema validator with a published schema you can create a wrapper such as
+Tip: To use the JSON Schema validator with a published schema, create a wrapper such as:

 {